jimhouserock/temporal-mcp/examples/README.md

 The easiest way to configure Claude Desktop is to use the provided script:

-1. Build both MCP servers using the Makefile from the root directory:
+1. Build the MCP server using the Makefile from the root directory:
    ```bash
    cd .. && make build
    ```